- Getting Started

 On accepting the changes, we'll update the build status back to green, with a note about who reviewed the changes.

 Screenshotbot keeps a log of every API request we make to GitLab on your behalf.
 This log can be used to get an understanding of how we use the GitLab token you provide us.
-Additionally, if any requests fail the failure reasons will also be listed here helping you debug the integration.
+Additionally, if any request fails, the failure reasons will be listed here.
+This can be helpful to debug any integration issues.

 We've only touched upon our integration with GitLab.
 In order to complete your integration, you might also have to integrate with your platform libraries (e.g. Android or iOS projects)